On the Morrison-Kawamata dream space and its applications: Foundations on Morrison-Kawamata dream spaces

 \begin{remark} In Definition~\ref{def: MKD spaces}~(4), we may assume the local factoriality of canonical models only on $\Pi$.
 Corollary \ref{cor: local factoriality for Pi} shows that, at least in the absolute setting (in fact, it suffices for $\Eff(X/T)$ to be non-degenerate), the local factoriality of canonical models on $\Eff(X)$ can be deduced from that of $\Pi$.
 To establish this implication in general, one needs to prove the Siegel property (see \cite[Theorem~3.8]{Loo14}) for degenerate cones, which is currently unavailable.
 Moreover, there are also possible ways to slightly weaken the assumptions in Definition~\ref{def: MKD spaces} (see Remark~\ref{rmk: weaken assumption for MKD}). \end{remark}

 \begin{remark} It is possible that for two numerically equivalent divisors, one admits a good minimal model but the other does not.
 See \cite[Example 3.10]{KKL16} for such examples.
-Thus, in Definition \ref{def: MKD spaces}~(1), we require that the good minimal model exists for a divisor instead of for an arbitrary divisor in its numerical class. \end{remark}
+Thus, in Definition \ref{def: MKD spaces}~(2), we require that the good minimal model exists for a divisor instead of for an arbitrary divisor in its numerical class. \end{remark}

-\begin{remark} The notion of MKD spaces still makes sense if one considers the log pair $(X/T, \Delta)$ and replaces $\PsAut(X/T)$ by $\PsAut(X/T,\Delta)$.
-With this modification, the discussions in the paper remain valid after making appropriate (and simple) changes. \end{remark}
+\begin{remark} The notion of MKD fiber spaces still makes sense if one considers the log pair $(X/T, \Delta)$ and replaces $\PsAut(X/T)$ by $\PsAut(X/T,\Delta)$.
+With this modification, the discussion in the paper remains valid after making appropriate (and simple) changes. \end{remark}

 The following are immediate properties of MKD fiber spaces.